 Introductory studio course with emphasis on accurate observation and representation, informed use of drawing materials, and awareness of two-dimensional art elements.
-Course includes vocabulary development and reference to through project applications.
-Topics include concrete, masonry, wood frame and lightweight steel construction methods and materials.

-historic models of drawing.
+Course includes vocabulary development and reference to historic models of drawing.
 (6 lab hours)

 Drawing II

 Continued exploration of the nature, scope, and principles of drawing.
 Further development of critical thinking and visual problem solving abilities.
 Exploration of additional concepts, materials, and processes of visual art.
 Completion of Art 1151 is recommended prior to enrollment.
 Prerequisite: Art 1101 with grade of C or better or equivalent (6 lab hours)